Leonardo-LBueno/leonardo-lbueno.github.io/README.md

 # Welcome

-I am a Political Science Ph.D. candidate at University of California, San Diego.
-My research and policy interests are:

--	Political Economy of Development
--	Local politics and the distribution of policies
--	Urban Politics and Policy
--	Health Policy and Inequality
+I’m a Ph.D. candidate in Political Science at the University of California, San Diego, where I study how politics shapes the distribution of public goods in unequal democracies.
+My research centers on the political economy of development, focusing on local politics, urban policy, and the governance of essential services such as healthcare, transportation, and housing.
+I combine quantitative methods with field-based insights to examine when and why elected officials use local policies as instruments of political strategy.
+Outside academia, I’ve worked with NGOs, governments, and international organizations on initiatives addressing health, mobility, housing, and urban inequality across Latin America.